Martin Kierszenbaum

-Martin Kierszenbaum, also known by his pseudonym Cherry Cherry Boom Boom, is an American music personality.
-As a songwriter and producer he worked with Lady Gaga, Sting, Madonna, Mylène Farmer, Keane, Tokio Hotel, Far East Movement, Robyn, Feist, Flipsyde, Ivy Levan, Ai, Samantha Fish, Alexandra Burke and Natalia Kills.
-He owns The Cherrytree Music Company which developed the careers of Lady Gaga, LMFAO, Disclosure, Ellie Goulding, La Roux and t.A.T.u.
-Kierszenbaum also releases music under his own name and under his nickname Cherry Cherry Boom Boom.
+Martin Kierszenbaum, also known by his pseudonym Cherry Cherry Boom Boom, is an American songwriter, musician, music producer and record executive.
+He founded Cherrytree Records (or The Cherrytree Music Company) in 2005, a record label and management company through which he has signed artists including Lady Gaga, Sting, Keane, LMFAO, Disclosure, Ellie Goulding, Far East Movement, Feist, La Roux, the Knux, Robyn, t.A.T.u., and Natalia Kills.
+He has been credited on releases by Madonna, Mylène Farmer, Tokio Hotel, Feist, Ai, Samantha Fish, and Alexandra Burke.

+Kierszenbaum releases music under his own name and his stage name Cherry Cherry Boom Boom.

 Biography

 Kierszenbaum grew up studying piano.
-He lived in South America, UK and Continental Europe before eventually moving to New Haven, Connecticut.
+He lived in Argentina, UK and continental Europe before eventually moving to New Haven, Connecticut.
 He then moved to Michigan.

-He graduated from University of Michigan with a B.A. in music theory, Spanish Literature, and Communication.
-He then went on to the Annenberg School of University of Southern California to complete his master's degree in communications management.
+He graduated from the University of Michigan with a B.A. in Music, Spanish Literature, and Communication.
+He then went on to the Annenberg School of University of Southern California to complete his Master’s degree in communications management.

 Career

 Kierszenbaum co-founded independent record label Arb Recordings, which released the hip-hop duo Maroon, which he also co-founded under the moniker Mk Chilly Dog.
 The band existed 1985–1994.

 Kierszenbaum then got a job at the PolyGram Music Group mailroom.
-During 1989-1991 he worked as an international publicity manager at Warner Bros Records.
+During 1989-1991 he worked as an international publicity manager at Warner Bros.
+Records.
 Later, he worked as publicist in the international division of A&M Records and by 1998 he was working for its new owner Interscope Records (Universal's unit) as the head of international marketing.
 Kierszenbaum was promoted to head of international operations and was responsible for discovering and signing non-American artists.
 His idea to promote t.A.T.u's single "All the Things She Said", whose lyrics he wrote, in Japan through karaoke bars led to 1.7 mil copies sold in the country.
 He promoted Eminem and Limp Bizkit on the European market.

 In 2005, he founded the music management, record label and publishing firm Cherrytree Music Company.

 He was also working as President of A&R Pop/Rock at Interscope Records and head of international operations at Interscope Geffen A&M Records.
 There he signed Lady Gaga, LMFAO, Disclosure and t.A.T.u.